Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: How to Find It?

 Upon obtaining the objective function predictor and the gradient calculator, we can solve $(P)$ with PGO, and the sketch is clarified as the following Algorithm \ref{alg:PGO}.

-Notice that Algorithm \ref{alg:PGO} is just a general PGO solver.
-As for the systemic risk bailout problem, the constraints are all in linear forms, thus we can use the gradient projection algorithm (GPA) \citep{rosen1960gradient} to rapidly implement the solution.
-Although GPA has been well studied in the case of a constant step-size \citep{gafni1984two,calamai1987projected,ruszczynski2011nonlinear} and there have been some researches on adaptive step-size rules \citep{tseng1998incremental}, we use a rough but flexible way to attain an acceptable step-size because of the special property of the practical problem.
-The relevant process is detailedly shown in Appendix \ref{ap:gradient projection}.
+Note that Algorithm~\ref{alg:PGO} serves as a general-purpose PGO solver.
+In theory, this method is designed to identify locally optimal solutions to the optimization problem, rather than guaranteeing global optimality.
+The choice of optimization algorithm should therefore be guided by the specific structure of the problem at hand.
+In the case of the systemic risk bailout problem, where all constraints are linear, we adopt the gradient projection algorithm (GPA) \citep{rosen1960gradient} as an efficient solution method.
+Although GPA has been extensively analyzed under constant step-size settings \citep{gafni1984two,calamai1987projected,ruszczynski2011nonlinear}, and several studies have explored adaptive step-size rules \citep{tseng1998incremental}, we opt for a simple yet flexible approach to selecting an acceptable step-size, tailored to the particular characteristics of our problem.
+The complete details of the implementation are provided in Appendix~\ref{ap:gradient projection}.

+As a black-box optimizer that couples surrogate-model fitting with decision making, the algorithm must be assessed for rationality, convergence, and stability.
+While the proposed PGO framework is primarily data‐driven, classical results provide a high-level justification for these considerations.
+The rationality of the PGO method basically hinges on the ability of the neural network to accurately approximate the black-box objective function, such as $ Pay_{all} $ or $ Save_{all} $, which lacks a closed-form expression.
+According to the universal approximation theorem \citep{cybenko1989approximation, hornik1989multilayer}, in the context of our bailout problem, given a sufficiently large and representative training dataset of input-output pairs $ (\tilde{\bm c}, f(\tilde{\bm c})) $, the neural network can theoretically approximate the true objective function $ f(\tilde{\bm c}) $ and its derivatives with any precision.
+Notice that the surrogate-model fitting is separable to the decision making, thus training can be done offline with a large number of samples to ensure the accuracy of approximation.

+In the optimization phase, provided the surrogate model is sufficiently accurate, the gradient projection algorithm is known to converge to a stationary point for problems with differentiable objective functions and linear constraints, provided the step size is chosen appropriately \citep{rosen1960gradient,ruszczynski2011nonlinear}.
+In our implementation, we adopt a conservative step-size selection strategy (Appendix \ref{ap:gradient projection}) to ensure stable convergence, although this may not always yield the global optimum due to the non-convex nature of the objective function.